bsquizz/ocdeployer/README.md

   --help  Show this message and exit.

 Commands:
-  deploy       Deploy to project list-routes  List routes currently in the project list-sets    List service sets available in template dir
+  cache        Used for updating or deleting local template cache deploy       Deploy to project list-routes  List routes currently in the project list-sets    List service sets available in template dir